bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/foundation-gem.md

 You could put this in a config file or in a plugin gem, whatever makes sense for your use case.

+`Bridgetown::Refinements` also automatically includes the [HashWithDotAccess](https://codeberg.org/jaredwhite/hash_with_dot_access) refinement which adds an `as_dots` method to Ruby `Hash` to convert a standard hash to one with string/symbol/method key access.

 ## Foundation API

 The following methods are accessed via refinements unless otherwise noted.